 When I was in college, there was a group of friends that I’d hang around with and we frequented a small area of the campus called the hub.
 Ok, not very original I know but that’s not really the story so pay attention.
 Among this group of friends was a guy named Kurt who was appropriately nicknamed biscuithead.
 I don’t really know the origins of the nickname necessarily, but it fit and I’m sure you can imagine a rather unfortunate fellow who has unfortunate things happen to him on a regular basis with this kind of nickname.

 There was also another group of people who would hang together that were essentially the purest and most perfect examples of misfits.
-One was a rather portly dude who didn’t really care much for personal hygiene, a blind girl who always dressed in pink sweaters, a few other nondescript people and a really short girl and I swear had a club foot but it was a long time ago so I might be wrong about that.
+One was a rather portly dude who didn’t really care much for personal hygiene, a blind girl who always dressed in pink sweaters, a few other nondescript people and a really short girl who I swear had a club foot but it was a long time ago so I might be wrong about that.
 This story centers around that girl.

 One day, a presumably normal day for poor biscuithead, he was on his way somewhere in a hurry and being himself was running and not really paying attention to his surroundings.
 As it was relayed by him, he rushed around a blind corner near a stairwell and happened upon the previously mentioned, most decidedly vertically challenged girl.
 And he happened upon her in a way that met with a decent amount of force that would knock any normally sized person to the ground.